pakshuang/ai-chat-survey/docs/setup.md

 docker-compose up -d
 ```

-If you want to horizontally scale the frontend or backend services, you can use the following command (do not scale the database service or nginx service):
+If you want to horizontally scale (application level) the frontend or backend services, you can use the following command (do not scale the database service or nginx service):

 ```shell
 docker-compose up -d --scale frontend=2 --scale backend=2